pkulak/matui/README.md

 ## File Uploading

 KDialog and/or Zenity is required to show the file picker.
+FFMpeg is also required to create thumbnails if you upload videos.

 # Configuration Example